Legionella Antigen, Urine

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Legionnaire's disease, named after the outbreak in 1976 at the American Legion convention in Philadelphia, is caused by Legionella pneumophila and is an acute febrile respiratory illness ranging in severity from mild illness to fatal pneumonia.
+Legionnaires disease, named after the outbreak in 1976 at the American Legion convention in Philadelphia, is caused by Legionella pneumophila and is an acute febrile respiratory illness ranging in severity from mild illness to fatal pneumonia.
 Since that time, it has been recognized that the disease occurs in both epidemic and endemic forms, and that sporadic cases are not readily differentiated from other respiratory infections by clinical symptoms.
 It is estimated that about 25,000 to 100,000 Legionella infections occur annually.
-Known risk factors include: immunosuppression, cigarette smoking, alcohol consumption, and concomitant pulmonary disease.
+Known risk factors include immunosuppression, cigarette smoking, alcohol consumption, and concomitant pulmonary disease.
 The resulting mortality rate, which ranges up to 40% in untreated immunocompetent patients, can be lowered if the disease can be rapidly diagnosed and appropriate antimicrobial therapy instituted early.
-Legionella pneumophila is estimated to be responsible for 80% to 85% of reported cases of Legionella infections with the majority of cases being caused by Legionella pneumophila serogroup 1 alone.
+L pneumophila is estimated to be responsible for 80% to 85% of reported cases of Legionella infections with the majority of cases being caused by L pneumophila serogroup 1 alone.

 A variety of laboratory techniques (culture, direct fluorescent antibody, DNA probes, immunoassay, antigen detection), using a variety of specimen types (respiratory specimens, serum, urine), have been used to help diagnose Legionella pneumonia.
 Respiratory specimens are preferred.
 Unfortunately, one of the presenting signs of Legionnaires disease is the relative lack of productive sputum.
 This necessitates the use of invasive procedures to obtain adequate specimens (eg, bronchial washing, transtracheal aspirate, lung biopsy) in many patients.
 Serology may also be used, but is often retrospective in nature.